 Reay et al. (1999) measured maximum growth rates and optimal growth temperatures while studying the temperature effect of ammonia and nitrate uptake in algae and bacteria.
-The maximum growth rate and optimum growth temperatures for the algae are list in Table 31.
+The maximum growth rate and optimum growth temperatures for algae are list in Table 31.
 Also studied was dependence of ammonia and nitrate half-saturation coefficient on temperature.
 Algae cultures were grown in chemostat and batch cultures and were illuminated using fluorescent tubes emitting 200 μmol of quanta/m2/s.